 Every two years, leaders of the Commonwealth meet to discuss current issues affecting the Commonwealth and its many diverse citizens.
-The meeting, known as the Commonwealth Heads of Government Meeting (CHOGM), was last held in Malta in November 2015 and included People’s, Women’s, Youth and Business Fora.
-It is this biennial event that is emulated through Model Commonwealth Summits, or model CHOGMs.
+The meeting, known as the Commonwealth Heads of Government Meeting (CHOGM), was last held in April 2018, in London and included People’s, Women’s, Youth and Business Fora.
+It is this biennial event that is emulated through Model Commonwealth Summits, or Model CHOGMs.

 Model Commonwealth Summits operate much like a model UN scenario, with individuals acting as the heads of government of Commonwealth countries and engaging in discussions as their country would.
 Critically, country representatives in a Model Commonwealth Summit must reach a consensus on the issues discussed, adding a challenging element that is of great contemporary importance.This is a fun, active way of demonstrating how the Commonwealth works and allows students to actively participate in the learning process.
 It teaches presentation, research and critical thinking skills, as well as global awareness and cultural understanding.
 Some students are chosen for roles outside of country representation (including media, communique, and others), offering a diverse range of skill-building and appealing to a wide range of students.

-Contact the Youth and Education team for more information about upcoming events or for information on how to organise a Model Commonwealth Summit in your area.
+Contact the Youth and Education team for more information about how to organise a Model Commonwealth Summit in your area.

 On 13 September 2018, 60 secondary-school students had the opportunity to act as Heads of Government for a day and take part in a series of debates at Media City UK, Manchester.
 The Royal Commonwealth Society, in partnership with the Commonwealth Secretariat, Youth Charter and Elevation Networks, facilitated a model Commonwealth Heads of Government Meeting (CHOGM) where students discussed development challenges facing young people today including education, employment and preventing violent extremism.